vnherdeiro/reddit-karma-analysis/README.md

 # comment karma analysis on reddit userbase

-######scrapping reddit - not using any API - to measure a distribution of the comment-karma-variable
+######scrapping reddit - not using any API - to measure a distribution of the comment-karma variable